Andhra Sahitya Parishad plates of Śaktivarman

 XII.

 The son of the majestic Vijayāditya (IV) named Kollabigaṇḍa, Bhīma (II) of terrific (bhīma) prowess, ruled (bhuj-) the earth, (viewed) with respect, for twelve years.
-Chastising in a raid Yuddhamalla, who was girt for battle, he removed him from the land; and he also [defeated ...] enemies, both civilised and uncivilised.↓6
+By a raid dislodging Yuddhamalla, who was girt for battle, he removed him from the land; and he also shattered the ¿hopes (or chariots)? of <...> enemies, both civilised and uncivilised.↓5

 XIII.

-His son known as Ammarāja (II), who already in the womb was possessed of a neck decorated with the locket (of the heir-apparent), donned the turban of kingship desired by all rulers ¿at his own initiative?, and always fostered the cause of the gods and gods-on-earth (Brahmins).↓7
+His son known as Ammarāja (II), who already in the womb was possessed of a neck decorated with the locket (of the heir-apparent), donned ¿at his own initiative? the turban of kingship honoured by all rulers, and always fostered the cause of the gods and gods-on-earth (Brahmins).↓6

 XIV.